StackStorm-Exchange/stackstorm-cisco_spark/README.md

 [Cisco Spark](http://www.ciscospark.com/),
 the Enterprise Voice, instant messaging and collaboration platform by Cisco.

+## Using the Webhook

+You can use `hubot-spark` with Cisco Spark configuration, also this can be combined with webhooks by enabling the chatops rule.

 ## Actions

 Currently, the following actions listed bellow are supported: